chrisjmccormick/chrisjmccormick.github.io/_posts/2017-10-13-product-quantizer-tutorial-part-1.md

 * TOC
 {:toc}

 A product quantizer is a type of “vector quantizer” (I’ll explain what that means later on!) which can be used to accelerate approximate nearest neighbor search.
 They’re of particular interest because they are a key element of the popular [Facebook AI Similarity Search (FAISS) library](https://code.facebook.com/posts/1373769912645926/faiss-a-library-for-efficient-similarity-search/) released in March 2017.
-In this post, I’ll be providing an explanation of a product quantizer in its most basic form, as used for implementing approximate nearest neighbors search (ANN).
+In part 1 of this tutorial, I’ll be providing an explanation of a product quantizer in its most basic form, as used for implementing approximate nearest neighbors search (ANN).
+Then in [part 2](http://mccormickml.com/2017/10/22/product-quantizer-tutorial-part-2/) I explain the "IndexIVFPQ" index from FAISS, which adds a couple more features on top of the basic product quantizer.

 ## Exhaustive Search with Approximate Distances
-Unlike tree-based indexes used for ANN, a k-NN search with a product quantizer still performs an “exhaustive search”, meaning that a product quantizer still requires comparing the query vector to every vector in the database.
+Unlike tree-based indexes used for ANN, a k-NN search with a product quantizer alone still performs an “exhaustive search”, meaning that a product quantizer still requires comparing the query vector to every vector in the database.
 The key is that it _approximates_ and _greatly simplifies_ the distance calculations.

-However, it is possible to combine a product-quantizer with different pre-filtering techniques to reduce the number of comparisons performed.
-The FAISS library includes modes which combine the PQ approach with a pre-filtering step that isolate the search to just a portion of the overall database.
-I hope to write another tutorial that will cover the pre-filtering in FAISS, but in this post, I'll be focusing on just the product quantizer.
+(Note that the IndexIVFPQ index in FAISS _does_ perform pre-filtering of the dataset before using the product quantizer--I cover this in part 2).

 ## Explanation by Example
 The authors of the product quantizer approach have a background in signal processing and compression techniques, so their language and terminology probably feels foreign if your focus is machine learning.
 Fortunately, if you’re familiar with k-means clustering (and we dispense with all of the compression nomenclature!) you can understand the basics of product quantizers easily with an example.
 Afterwards, we'll come back and look at the compression terminology.